JEDI FIGHT CLUB

 What will I learn at JFC?

 You’ll learn training techniques for developing handstands, leg-over-the-head asanas, backbends, and lotus asanas, and more.
 You’ll be taught how to incorporate more advanced elements of training into your daily practice.
+More important than advanced postures, being an advanced practitioner entails having advanced practice habits and an adept mindset.

 At Jedi Fight Club we also cultivate these qualities: